angelocarly/kiyo/README.md

 You can find examples in [./examples/](./examples/) and in my [toy project repository](https://github.com/angelocarly/kiyo-projects).

 ## Shader environment variables
-These variables are passed from kiyo to the shaders.
+These variables are accessible in the shader and provided by Kiyo itself, do not overwrite these as bugs will be introduced.
 - `NUM_IMAGES` - The amount of accessible storage images.
 - `WORKGROUP_SIZE` - The workgroup size at which the shaders should run.